Geometry of Pseudodifferential algebra bundles and Fourier Integral Operators: Invertible Fourier integral operators

 as a bundle over $U$ parameterizes the twisted graph of the canonical transformation in the sense introduced by H\"ormander \cite{Ho4}.
 Thus \eqref{20.10.2012.9} is indeed a Fourier integral operator associated, i.e.\ projecting to, the canonical transformation used to define $\phi.$ For $\phi$ close to zero the graph of the canonical transformation is close to the identity and \eqref{20.10.2012.9} is therefore elliptic.
 The adjoints of the $K(\phi),$ with respect to some fixed choice of inner product on $V$ and density on $Z,$ are necessarily Fourier integral operators associated to the inverse transformations and the product

-is an elliptic pseudodifferential operator.
-Indeed a direct application of the stationary phase lemma shows that $D$ is a smooth map from a neighourhood of zero in $\CI(S^*Z)$ into the elliptic pseudodifferential operators, and hence for a possibly smaller neighbourhood into $G^0(Z;V).$ Thus $K(\phi)$ gives a section of $\GL(\cF^0(Z;V))$ as desired. \end{proof}
+is an elliptic pseudodifferential operator with kernel given explicitly by the an oscillator integral.
+Application of the stationary phase lemma shows that $D$ is a smooth map from a neighbourhood of zero in $\CI(S^*Z)$ into a neighbourhood of the identity in the elliptic pseudodifferential operators.
+For a possibly smaller neighbourhood it therefore lies in $G^0(Z;V).$ Thus $K(\phi)$ gives a section of $\GL(\cF^0(Z;V))$ near the identity in $\Can(Z),$ as desired. \end{proof}

-If $E_0$ is the range of $K$ on a neighbourhood of $0$ in $\CI(S^*Z)$ then $G^0(Z;V)\cdot E_0$ certainly has the structure of a principal $G^0(Z;V)$-bundle.
-To extend this to the whole of $\GL_0(\cF^0(Z;V)),$ the part of the group corresponding to the component of the identity in $\Can(Z),$ it suffices to see that the local action of $\GL_0(\cF^0(Z;V))$ induces a smooth bundle map, but this again follows directly from the composition properties of Fourier integral operators.
+If $E_0$ is the range of $K$ on a neighbourhood of $0$ in $\CI(S^*Z),$ and hence a neigbhourhood $D_0$ of $\Id\in\Can_0(Z),$ then composing on the left with invertible pseudodifferential operators, $G^0(Z;V)\cdot E_0$ certainly has the structure of a principal $G^0(Z;V)$-bundle over $D_0.$ To extend this to the whole of $G_{\dag}(\cF^0(Z;V)),$ the part of the group corresponding to the component of the identity $\Can_0(Z)\subset\Can(Z),$ it suffices to see that there is an element of $G_{\dag}(\CF^0(Z;V))$ corresponding to a given element $\chi\in\Can_0(Z).$ By assumption there is a smooth curve $\chi_t$ in $\Can(Z)$ starting at the identity and with end-point $\chi.$ It follows from smoothness that the Maslov bundle is trivial, so there is no obstruction to the existence of an elliptic symbol for such an operator.
+Indeed, again using the smooth homotopy a smooth curve of elliptic operators, $F_t\in\cF^0(Z;V),$ starting at the identity can be constructed covering the curve $\chi_t.$ This curve must have index zero and hence the end-point, $F_1,$ with canonical transformation $\chi$ can be perturbed by the addition of a smoothing operator to be invertible, i.e.\ to lie in $G_{\dag}(\cF^0(Z;V)).$ It follows that $G_{\dag}(\cF^0(Z;V))$ is a principal bundle over $\Can_0(Z)$ with structure group $G^0(Z;V).$